Relax. Everything’s going to be okay.

 1 – Largest Contentful Paint (LCP)

-LCP measures how long it takes for the largest asset on the page, whether it’s a video, image, or text, to render in the viewport.
-The viewport is the term used to describe a user’s visible area of a web page, whether they’re using a desktop or a phone.
+LCP measures how long it takes for the largest visual asset on the page, whether it’s a video, image, or text, to render in the viewport.
+The viewport describes a user’s visible web page area, whether they’re using a desktop or a phone browser.
 How long does it take for that one big thing to render fully?
 That’s the Largest Contentful Paint.

 2 – Cumulative Layout Shift (CLS)

-CLS measures how long it takes for the page to become stable.
+CLS measures how long it takes for the page to achieve stability.
 Have you ever tried to click a button on a page, only to have images above it load, pushing the button down the page, so you end up clicking on something else entirely?
 Pretty frustrating, right?
 That’s why Cumulative Layout Shift factors into page experience signals.

 3 – First input delay (FID)